Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 Fbeta-score is another metric that could be useful, however, this metric is used to weight either precision or recall higher than the other.
 This would be used if one metric was more important than the other.
 Eg. Recall is more important if the cost of a false negative is higher than the cost of a false positive.
 In the case of this model, since we are suggesting cost codes to an end-user, the cost of a false positive is the same as a false negative.

-As a result, F1-score is the metric I have used to evaluate the models performance but with recall and precision individually for reference.
+As a result, F1-score is the metric I have used to evaluate the model's performance but with recall and precision individually for reference.

 ## II.
 Analysis